yadev83/Zit-Zit-Tchat/README.md

 * Client

 ```
-ZZTc <port> "String name of the Channel"
+./ZZTc <port> "String name of the Channel"
 ```

 * Server

 ```
-ZZTs <port> "String name of the Channel"
+./ZZTs <port> "String name of the Channel"
 ```

 ### Prerequisites